dmachard/coredns-gslb/README.md

 If you enable the `prometheus` block in your Corefile, the plugin exposes the following metrics on `/metrics` (default port 9153):

-- `gslb_healthcheck_total{type, address, result}`: Total number of healthchecks performed, labeled by type (http, tcp, icmp, custom), backend address, and result (success/fail).
+- `gslb_healthcheck_total{type, address, result}`: Total number of healthchecks performed, labeled by type, backend address, and result (success/fail).
 - `gslb_healthcheck_duration_seconds{type, address}`: Duration of healthchecks in seconds, labeled by type and backend address.

 Example Corefile block: